The Best (Free) Places to Search for Grant Funding

 US Government (USG)

-The single best resource to learn about USG grant opportunities is www.grants.gov, which is a free service of the USG.
-On grants.gov you will find opportunities posted by 26 federal agencies and 12 independent federal agencies, executive branch offices, and commissions.
+The single best resource for learning about USG grant opportunities is www.grants.gov, a free service of the USG.
+On grants.gov you will find opportunities posted by federal agencies, executive branch offices, and commissions.

 To discover new opportunities, you have several options.
-You can visit grants.gov and search by agency, you can subscribe to the grants.gov RSS feed, or you can download the mobile app recently released by grants.gov for IOS and Android.
+You can visit grants.gov and search by agency, you can subscribe to the grants.gov RSS feed, or you can download the mobile app by grants.gov for IOS or Android.

-If your organization is based outside the US, grants.gov is still relevant.
-Many federal agencies post grant opportunities that are open to organizations based outside of the US.
+If your organization is based outside the U.S., grants.gov is still relevant.
+Many federal agencies post grant opportunities open to organizations based outside the United States.
 To find out whether an opportunity is open to you, check the eligibility section of the opportunity listing.

 This blog post is focused on resources for identifying grant opportunities.
-If your organization is interested and able to pursue federal contracts, Contract Opportunities is the place to go.
-After you create an account on this site, you can set up alerts to learn about new postings related to specific opportunities.
+If your organization is interested and able to pursue federal contracts, https://sam.gov/contracting is the place to go.
+After you create an account on sam.gov, you can set up alerts to learn about new postings related to specific opportunities.

 State government opportunities can be a little harder to track down.
-Some state-sponsored opportunities will appear in funder databases, just like federally sponsored opportunities.
-As many state-based opportunities are actually federally funded, you will find them posted on grants.gov.
+Some state-sponsored opportunities will appear in funder databases, just as federally sponsored opportunities do.
+Additionally, many state-based opportunities are actually federally funded, so you will find them listed on grants.gov.
 One of the most reliable routes to find state-level opportunities is to visit the website of the state-level department that oversees your program area.
 For example, if you work in domestic violence, you would visit the website of your state’s health and human services department to look for listings of funding opportunity announcements.

 For government resources for projects based in countries other than the US, you can find grant opportunity listings through government-sponsored websites and the websites of regional and multinational organizations.

 Federal aid agencies fund the majority of international development work conducted around the world.
-In the US, the lead agency for international aid is the US Agency for International Development (USAID).
-USAID's grant opportunities are posted on grants.gov, and its contract opportunities are posted on https://sam.gov/content/opportunities.
-For forecasted opportunities (contracts and grants), there’s a very helpful database called the USAID Business Forecast.
+In the U.S., the lead agency for international aid used to be the US Agency for International Development (USAID).
+USAID's grant opportunities were posted on grants.gov.
+For forecasted opportunities (contracts and grants), there was a very helpful database called the USAID Business Forecast.
+Unfortunately, on July 1, 2025, the Trump administration essentially dissolved USAID, with its remnants folded into the U.S. Department of State (DOS).
+In addition, the U.S. appears to be changing its policy on foreign aid, allocating less money to NGOs and more through bilateral agreements.
+Given the current state of affairs, it may not be worthwhile for organizations to devote much energy to tracking USAID or DOS postings on grants.gov.

+However, the U.S. has always been one of many players in the foreign aid space.
 Other governments also have foreign aid agencies and departments that offer grants and contracts.
 Some agencies only fund nongovernmental organizations based in their home country, while others fund both domestic and foreign organizations to carry out international development and humanitarian projects.
-All the major national aid agencies have websites where they provide programmatic updates and list open opportunities.
+All major national aid agencies have websites that provide programmatic updates and list open opportunities.

-You can find a partial list of foreign aid agencies on the Global Funders resource page of our website.
-A comprehensive list of foreign aid agencies can also be found on Wikipedia
+You can find a partial list of foreign aid agencies on the Governmental Donors and Intergovernmental Agencies resource page of our website.
+A comprehensive list of foreign aid agencies can also be found on Wikipedia.

 Another site you may want to bookmark is Bond, the UK network for organizations working in international development.
 While many opportunities are limited to UK-based organizations, others are open to organizations located in other countries.